 Students who receive a work-study award can visit Career Services to review job listings.
 Assistance is provided in matching student interests to jobs.
-Some positions are community service opportunities available in the local community.
+Some positions are opportunities available in the local community.
 These include direct and indirect services, both on and off the campus, in the areas of supportive education, legal aid, counseling, tutoring, child care, and more.

 - You may work up to 20 hours per week when classes are in session.

 - Your supervisor must submit a new-hire form.

 - You may declare a semester an "off-semester," during which you may work up to 40 hours per week, provided you enroll on a half-time basis in the coming semester.
 Submit this form to the Career Services Office.

 - Allow three to five weeks from the date you are hired to receive your first paycheck.

 - If you are not attending at least half-time, standard FICA taxes will be deducted from your paycheck.

 Note: A work-study award is not an employment guarantee.
 Carefully read the Student Guide to On-Campus Employment for information and instructions concerning the work-study employment process.